publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch87/schIV/ptB/m__us_usc_t7_s5678.md

     (c) __Selection of recipient__

-        The President or the Secretary (on the basis of recommendations received from the board established under subsection (h) of this section) shall periodically provide the award to companies and other entities that in the judgment of the President or the Secretary substantially encourage entrepreneurial efforts in the food and agriculture sector for advancing United States agricultural exports.
+        The President or the Secretary (on the basis of recommendations received from the board established under subsection (h)) shall periodically provide the award to companies and other entities that in the judgment of the President or the Secretary substantially encourage entrepreneurial efforts in the food and agriculture sector for advancing United States agricultural exports.

     (d) __Presentation of award__